Charlotte Gregg

+Charlotte Gregg (born December 1978 / January 1979), also known as Charlotte Carr, is an Australian actress and blogger.
+She is married to singer songwriter and 2008 Australian idol winner Wesley Dean Carr and they now reside in Nashville Tennessee with their children.

+Career

-Charlotte Gregg (born December 1978/January 1979), also known as Charlotte Carr, is an Australian actress and blogger.
-She played the part of Charity Fernbrook in Home and Away, who was a member of The Believers cult and prior to that was a midwife.
+Gregg played the part of Charity Fernbrook in Home and Away, who was a member of The Believers cult and prior to that was a midwife.
 The character was in the show originally as a cult member but was brought back by force by Mama Rose to induce the labour of Tasha.
 Gregg also played Tracy O'Donnell, wife of Jarrod O'Donnell in the BBC commissioned Australian drama Out of the Blue.
 She also played the lead character in the 2007 romantic comedy All My Friends Are Leaving Brisbane.

 Gregg, a food and health blogger, also co-authored the cookbook Bubba Yum Yum: The Paleo Way for New Mums, Babies and Toddlers with celebrity chef Pete Evans and nutritionist Helen Padarin.
 The book raised controversy after being called “potentially deadly for babies” by health experts.

 Personal life

-According to her MySpace page, Gregg was Miss Teen New South Wales in 1993 and graduated in 1996 as an alumna of St John Paul College, Coffs Harbour (New South Wales), (1991–1996).
+According to her MySpace page, Gregg was Miss Teen New South Wales in 1993 and graduated in 1996 as an alumna of St John Paul College, Coffs Harbour in New South Wales from 1991 to 1996.